ckampfe/russ/README.md

 - [ ] visual indicator for which feeds have new/unacknowledged entries
 - [ ] profiling mode that shows speed of UI interaction
 - [ ] stabilize the database schema
-- [ ] migration process for database changes
 - [ ] automatically fetch entries that only provide a link field
 - [ ] debug view (show app state)
+- [x] import OPML feeds
+- [x] migration process for database changes
 - [x] rss support
 - [x] atom support
 - [x] vim-style hjkl navigation